Jono Hall

 Willem Grobler

-WilIem has written and directed a number of drama projects for M-Net, including Christmas dramedy, A BOERE-KRISMIS (2020) and Valentines Day romantic comedy OM EN OM (2023), and two seasons of the acclaimed South African true crime docuseries STRANGERS YOU KNOW (2021 – 2022).
-A feature length adaptation of HUM, is in development at M-Net with Willem adapting and directing.
+Willem has written and directed a number of drama projects for local broadcaster M-Net including Christmas dramedy A BOERE-KRISMIS (2020) and Valentines Day romantic comedy OM EN OM (2023), SPOORLOOS (2018) and two seasons of the acclaimed South African true crime docuseries STRANGERS YOU KNOW (2021 – 2022).
+A feature length version of HUM is in development at M-Net with Willem adapting and directing.

 Represented by Aoife Lennon-Ritchie